What was it about?

 What were the facts?

-Mr Fernandes’s resigned on 15 May 2020 and claimed that he had been constructively dismissed.
-He alleged that this was due to not receiving wages from March 2020 until a one-off payment in May 2020.
-The claim was that this created a fundamental breach of contract – expressly in relation to the payment of wages and impliedly due to the perceived lost of trust and confidence in his employer.
+The Claimant resigned on 15 May 2020 and claimed that they had been constructively dismissed.
+They alleged that this was due to not receiving wages from March 2020 until a one-off payment in May 2020.
+The claim was that this created a fundamental breach of contract – expressly in relation to the payment of wages and impliedly due to the perceived lost of trust and confidence in their employer.

-The Company’s view was that Mr Fernandes had resigned without notice and he had agreed to the pay reduction.
+The Respondent’s view was that the Claimant had resigned without notice and had agreed to the pay reduction.

-The Company was informed that they could not make a claim under the payroll co-funding scheme for April wages until May and Mr Fernandes was informed of this and told there would be a delay.
+The Respondent was informed that they could not make a claim under the payroll co-funding scheme for April wages until May, and the Claimant was informed of this and told there would be a delay.
 The alternative was for the business to close.

-When the co-funding payment was received, this was paid to Mr Fernandes on the same day.
+When the co-funding payment was received, this was paid to the Claimant on the same day.

 The Tribunal determined that there had been an agreement to reduce pay.
-The Tribunal noted that the Company had paid Mr Fernandes the monies on the day they were received and this appeared to be in compliance with the agreement between employer and employee.
+The Tribunal noted that the Respondent had paid the Claimant the monies on the day they were received and this appeared to be in compliance with the agreement between employer and employee.

 As such, the Tribunal determined that there was no breach of contract and therefore no constructive dismissal.

-However, Mr Fernandes did receive monies in respect of two days work in April and for the Company’s failure to provide a written contract of employment.
+However, the Claimant did receive monies in respect of two days work in April and for the Respondent’s failure to provide a written contract of employment.